RSKriegs/justjoinit_ETL/README.md

 - Applying automatized backup policy.

 I've implemented some sort of policy on my computer but it is not included in a script.
 Good idea would be to utilize f.e.
-Google Drive API to retain data in a cloud.
+Google Drive API to retain data in a cloud (or of course some paid option f.e.
+Cloud Storage).

 - Making script resilient to OS/hardware issues.